gouttegd/grainyhead/docs/metrics.rst

 users *user1*, *user2*, ..., known to have contributed to the repository;
 likewise, ``--selector 'label:*'`` is equivalent to ``--selector label:label1 --selector label:label2 ...`` for all labels *label1*, *label2*, ..., ever used
 in the repository.
-This syntax is not compatible with the ``!`` and ``AS NAME`` constructions.
+Of note, only one wild-card selector may be used in any given
+expression: it is not possible to use both ``user:*`` and ``label:*`` inside the same selector option.

 Here is an example of a custom report request:

 .. code-block:: console

    $ grh metrics \
-       --selector 'all AS Total' \
+       --selector 'all = Total' \
-       --selector '!team:elite AS Others' \
+       --selector '!team:elite = Others' \
-       --selector 'label:bugfix AS Bugs'
+       --selector 'label:bugfix = Bugs'
    From 2021-11-09 to 2022-05-08

    | Event                | Total    | Others   | Othe (%) | Bugs     | Bugs (%) |